MisterMiles/gpg2-key-import/README.md

 1. Prepare and export a gpg signing key
 2. Add these keys to `files/` and update `defaults/main.yml` with your personal preferences
 3. Use at least Ansible version 2.9.0

+##How to run the role

-4. You can run the role as follows `ansible-playbook ../setup.yml --ask-become-pass`
+You can run the role as follows `ansible-playbook ../setup.yml --ask-become-pass`
 ```
 cat ../setup.yml
  - name: Export your gnupg key to hosts